 To combat this growing problem, “driving while texting” is now a primary offense for all drivers under the age of 18 in Ohio, meaning that police officers do not need a separate offense or reason to pull you over and issue you a ticket for texting.
 Further, it is also now illegal in Ohio for drivers under age 18 to use a cell phone for any reason even if the car is sitting at a light or stuck in traffic.

 Distracted drivers cause accidents every day which seriously injure innocent people, and these victims need to be compensated fairly.
 When we are retained to represent a victim of distracted driving, we immediately try to document all aspects of liability.
 We have our investigators obtain witness statements and gather as much relevant information as possible to reveal exactly what happened.
 We also obtain cell phone records to prove that the cell phone was being used at the time of the accident.
-Even if the use of a cell phone was not illegal at any given time, the documentation of this can still be highly effective to proving negligence.
+Even if the use of a cell phone was not illegal at any given time, the documentation of this can still be highly effective in proving negligence.
 We then provide all of this evidence to an accident reconstructionist, who will give his expert opinion as to how the cell phone usage caused or contributed to the accident in which you were injured.
 Building a well-documented case is critical to obtaining fair compensation in a distracted driving case.

 You need to feel confident in selecting an attorney who is right for you.
 We will talk with you and listen to your concerns, and relieve some of the uncertainty and stress you are under.
 Our free consultation is an opportunity for you to discuss your injury case with us and obtain solid information and advice.
-We will inform you of your rights and advise you what is the best course of action relative to your claim, even if you decide to not retain our services.
-It is important that you contact an injury attorney as soon as possible to prevent evidence being lost, witnesses disappearing, and deadlines for filing lawsuits expiring.
+We will inform you of your rights and advise you on what is the best course of action relative to your claim, even if you decide to not retain our services.
+It is important that you contact an injury attorney as soon as possible to prevent evidence from being lost, witnesses disappearing, and deadlines for filing lawsuits expiring.
 Contact us today so we may answer your questions.